bugmark/exchange/notes/andy_daily_standup.md

 - API language binding: looking good!
 - OfferSF and TransferCross and ReduceCross specs are now working
 - question: how to demo GH PR and GH issue close?
 - question: should we change 'stake' to 'deposit'?
+(YES)

 Planned Software Changes:
 - TimeTravel